05 Oct Best Henry Hoover

 It doesn’t have quite as much power as the corded models but the suction is still very strong and the best in its class at this price level and it still comes with a very large 6-litre waste bin.

-There is only a small extra charge for the twin battery version so it’s well worth considering that unless you have a small home so you can be assured of 40 minutes cleaning time in one go.
+Just keep in ind that the twin battery version is only slightly more expensive, so it’s well worth considering that version unless you have a particulary small home, so you can be assured of 40 minutes cleaning time in one go.

 You get a good suite of accessories for cleaning all parts of your home and car and one or two batteries depending on which one you go for.

-That covers all of the best traditional red Henry’s but there are other colours with different names that do different things.
+That covers all of the best traditional red Henry’s, but Henry hoover now has a number of siblings with different names and different colours, all with a very familiar happy face.

 Hetty Hoover Vacuum Cleaner